aumpierre-unb/Psychrometrics.jl/README.md

 ### Acknowledgements

-The author of Psychrometrics package acknowledges Professor Brent Stephens, Ph.D. from the Illinois Institute of Technology for kindly suggesting the source reference for equations used in this package.
+The author of `Psychrometrics.jl` package acknowledges Professor Brent Stephens, Ph.D. from the Illinois Institute of Technology for kindly suggesting the source reference for equations used in this package.